-In addition, NYIAD generates, collects and stores, through the Student Portal, additional information and materials personal to or provided by students enrolled in NYIAD programs, such as inferences drawn from any of the information identified above (collectively, “Student Records”).
-Please note that NYIAD uses automatic logic to ensure that prospective students meet any prerequisite enrollment requirements such as age and/or minimum educational attainment to make admissions decisions depending on the program that the prospective student would like to enroll in.
-This is the only instance that NYIAD would engage in automated decision making.
+In addition, NYIAD generates, collects and stores, through its learning management systems, additional information and materials personal to or provided by learners enrolled in NYIAD programs, such as inferences drawn from any of the information identified above (collectively, “Learner Records”).
+Please note that NYIAD uses automatic logic to ensure that prospective learners meet any prerequisite enrollment requirements such as age and/or minimum educational attainment to make admissions decisions depending on the program that the prospective learner would like to enroll in.

-Information from Third Parties: We may also collect Personal Information about you from third parties to perform certain functions such as collections activities or to customize our marketing efforts.
+Information from Third Parties: We may also collect Personal Information about you from third parties, as well as our affiliate sister companies1 to perform certain functions such as collections activities or to customize our marketing efforts.

 The information we collect depends upon how you interact with us.
 Note that we may be required by law to collect certain information about you or as a consequence of any contractual relationship we have with you.
 Failure to provide this information may prevent or delay the fulfillment of these obligations.

 3. How We Collect Personal Information Directly From You.
 We collect Personal Information that you voluntarily provide to us.
 For example, when you register as a User on the Sites in order to participate in the Sites activities, we ask you for Personal Information such as your name, email address, and telephone number.
 We may also collect this information if you contact us requesting information, participate in or provide feedback on the Sites or Site activities, or forward information from the Sites to internet addresses outside of the Sites.
-In addition, if you are a student, we collect and store your Student Records consistent with our business practices, requirements of our educational accrediting, certifying and licensing institutions, and applicable United States and state laws and regulations.
+In addition, if you are a learner, we collect and store your Learner Records consistent with our business practices, certifying and licensing institutions, and applicable United States and state laws and regulations.